xmonader/letsbuildacompiler-pretty/src/tutor10_introducingtiny.md

 give the variables initial values.

 By golly, this thing is starting to look  real!
-Of  course, it still doesn't DO anything, but it looks good, doesn't it?
+Of  course, it still doesn't _do_ anything, but it looks good, doesn't it?

 Before leaving this section, I should point out  that  we've used two versions of function `GetNum`.
 One, the earlier one, returns a